orkim/gpg-book/source/index.md

 # Welcome to the online GPG Book!

-This resource has been designed to help newcomers (and veteran users alike) along the path of using GNU GPG cryptographic suite.
+This resource has been designed to help newcomers (and veteran users alike) along the path of using GnuPG cryptographic suite.

 ## How to navigate